zeddie888/bookstore/FEATURES.md

 Hashing for password

-Confirmation code fix
+Confirmation code fix - debate one confirmation for entire card or for each book?

 ## LEFTOFF / NEXT STEPS

-Make the viewHistory and viewSoldHistory views

 ## TAKE A LOOK AT LATER

-Cannot ever have .hidden and .profile at the same time since the display: conflicts
+Style the history stuff differently

 ## Code for later